polichtm/MCW-SAP-Hana-on-Azure/README.md

 ### Whiteboard design session

-In this whiteboard design session, you will look at what is involved in deploying SAP HANA on Azure with the goals of designing for high availability, disaster recovery as well as supportability.
+In this Whiteboard Design Session, you will look at what is involved in deploying SAP HANA on Azure with the goals of designing for high availability, disaster recovery as well as supportability.

 At the end of this whiteboard design session you will be able to better design and deploy SAP HANA on Azure.

 ### Hands-on Lab

-In this hands-on lab, you will step through the implementation of a highly available SAP HANA deployment on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.
+In this hands-on lab, you will step through the implementation of a single node and highly available SAP HANA deployments on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.

-After its completion, you will be able to provision Azure infrastructure components necessary to support highly available SAP HANA deployments, configure Azure virtual machines to support highly available SAP HANA installations, implement SUSE Linux Enterprise clustering, install SAP HANA, configure SAP HANA system replication, and test failover scenarios.
+After its completion, you will be able to perform single node and highly available SAP HANA deployments by using Terraform and Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.

 ## Azure services and related products
 - SAP on Azure